 Unfortunately for us, Jazz Fest is only two weekends and well, that is not enough time to enjoy all of its glorious food.
 This delicious treat is one we buy daily.
 My daughter loves the mango freeze ice cream so much that she even owns the t-shirt.
 Yes, in New Orleans we also show off our love of food by wearing it on our clothing.
 Clearly.

 Why save eating some of our favorite treats for only two weekends a year?
 That’s just not enough time!
 Right?
-Let me show you how easy these are to make in this quick video.

 What are some of your favorite fruits to freeze up and make popsicles?